Michigan State vs. Wisconsin odds, prediction, time: 2026 college basketball picks for February 13 from model

 Teams vying for an upper-third finish in the Big Ten clash when the No. 10 Michigan State Spartans battle the Wisconsin Badgers in a key matchup on Friday night.
 Michigan State is coming off an 85-82 home overtime win over Illinois on Saturday, while Wisconsin defeated Illinois 92-90 in overtime on Tuesday in Champaign, Ill.
 The Spartans (20-4, 10-3 Big Ten), who are tied for third in the conference, are 4-2 on the road this season.
 The Badgers (17-7, 9-4 Big Ten), who are tied for sixth in the league, are 12-2 on their home court.

 Tipoff from the Kohl Center in Madison, Wis., is set for 8 p.m.
 ET.
-Michigan State leads the all-time series 87-70, but Wisconsin has won three of the past four meetings.
-Michigan State is a 1.5-point favorite in the latest Michigan State vs. Wisconsin odds from DraftKings Sportsbook, while the over/under for total points scored is 145.5.
+Michigan State is a 1.5-point favorite in the latest Michigan State vs. Wisconsin odds from DraftKings Sportsbook, while the over/under for total points scored is 147.5.
 Before making any Wisconsin vs. Michigan State picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: